Learning in repeated auctions: The Bayesian setting

 \section{The Bayesian setting}

-The auction literature historically considered a Bayesian setting where the value $x_i$ of bidder $i \in \mathcal{N}$ is random, and drawn accordingly to the \emph{value distribution} that ``represents the seller assessment of the probability of bidder $i$ has a value estimate of $x_i$ or less'' \citep{Myerson81}.
-It quantifies the uncertainty of the seller on the maximum price that one buyer is willing to pay for the item and is represented as a Bayesian prior on the private information of each buyer.
+The auction literature has often considered a Bayesian setting where the value $x_i$ of bidder $i \in \mathcal{N}$ is random, drawn according to his \emph{value distribution} that ``represents the seller assessment of the probability of bidder $i$ having a value estimate of $x_i$ or less'' \citep{Myerson81}.
+The value distribution quantifies the uncertainty of the seller on the maximum price that one buyer is willing to pay for the item and is represented as a Bayesian prior on the private information of each buyer.

-The traditional assumption is that value distributions are common knowledge to bidders and seller.
-As a consequence, we denote by $F_i$ the cumulative distribution function of the value of buyer $i \in \mathcal{N}$ and by $f_i$ its corresponding density function, assuming it exists, an assumption we are going to make repeatedly (removing it is quite always a matter of technicalities).
+A widely made assumption is that value distributions are common knowledge among bidders and seller.
+As a consequence, we denote by $F_i$ the value distribution - i.e., the cumulative distribution function of the value - of buyer $i \in \mathcal{N}$ and by $f_i$ its corresponding density function, assuming it exists, an assumption we are going to make repeatedly (removing this assumption is almost always a matter of technicalities and has little to no impact on conceptual questions).
 We implicitly identify the distribution $F_i$ with its cumulative distribution function (cdf) and use both terms exchangeably.
-We are also going to assume that values are non-negative, i.e., the support of $F_i$ is included (but not necessarily equal to) in $\mathds{R}_+$ and also that $\mathds{E}_{x_i \sim F_i} [x_i] < +\infty$ to get optimality results (and not just $\varepsilon$-optimality).
-A crucial assumption throughout this survey is that the values $x_i$ are independent; we shall denote by $\mathcal{F} = F_1\otimes \ldots\otimes F_n$ the joint product distribution of $x=(x_1,\ldots,x_n)$ the vector of values.
+We are also going to assume that values $x_i \in {\mathcal X}_i$ are non-negative, i.e., the support of $F_i$ is included in (but not necessarily equal to) $\mathds{R}_+ = [0,\infty)$.
+Unless otherwise noted, we assume that $\mathds{E}_{x_i \sim F_i} [x_i] < +\infty$ to get optimality results (and not just $\varepsilon$-optimality).
+A crucial assumption throughout this survey is that, unless otherwise noted, the values $x_i$ are drawn independently for different $i$'s and hence they are statistically independent as random variables.
+We shall denote by $\bF = F_1\otimes \ldots\otimes F_n$ the joint - and hence - product distribution of $\bx=(x_1,\ldots,x_n)$, the vector of values.